Temiloluwa/sagemaker_auto_mpg/Blog.md

 All the major work is done and making predictions is a very simple process with the [`Predictor API`](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html).

-In the code snippet below, I download raw test set from S3 and store each line of the csv,expect the header, as a string in the list called `test_data`.
+In the code snippet below, I download the raw test set from S3 and store each line of the csv, except the header, as a string in the list called `test_data`.
 After instantiating the `Predictor` with the `endpoint name` and `sagemaker session`, I make predictions by calling the  `.predict` method on the `predictor` instance.
 ``` python
 from pprint import pprint